jasonbournn/awesome-fp-js/README.md

 * [101](https://github.com/tjmehta/101) – A modern and modular JavaScript utility library made to work well with vanilla JavaScript methods.
 * [fnuc](https://github.com/algesten/fnuc) – A functional library for CoffeeScript (and JavaScript) to facilitate functional composition and higher order functions.
 * [barely-functional](https://github.com/cullophid/barely-functional) – A tiny (2.7kb) functional programming library using native ES5/6 operations.
+* [prelude.ls](http://gkz.github.io/prelude-ls/) – A functionally oriented utility library somewhat based off of Haskell's Prelude module.
+* [allong.es](http://allong.es/) – A collection of functions to facilitate writing JavaScript with functions as first-class values, designed to complement libraries like Underscore, not compete with them.
+* [1-liners](https://github.com/1-liners/1-liners) – Functional tools that couldn’t be simpler.
+A dead simple functional utility belt, hand-crafted with love and attention.
+* [fn-curry](https://github.com/thunklife/fn-curry) – A simple function to curry a function.
+* [curry](https://github.com/thisables/curry) – Curry your functions using function bind syntax.
+* [compose-function](https://github.com/stoeffel/compose-function) – Compose a new function from smaller functions.
+* [functionize](https://github.com/paldepind/functionize) – A collection of functions which aid in making non-functional libraries functional.
 * [part](https://github.com/AutoSponge/_part_) – A micro library that encourages functional programming by making native methods available as partially applied functions.
 * [claire](https://github.com/robotlolita/claire) – A property-based testing library for clearly specifying code invariants and behaviour.